 You don’t need to be the best and fastest, but you also can’t just close your eyes and make believe some nebulous”back to normal” criteria will ever actually arrive.
 The dinosaurs clinging to the hope that the all clear siren will soon wail will go bankrupt.
 Don’t be one of these.

 Since intense competition for raw materials, labor, and shipping will only accelerate, you need to take a good hard look at any and all of your internal processes.
 Streamline these processes now.
 Reexamine anything that is putting you at a competitive disadvantage since there’s going to be a lot more of these coming your way.
-Can your competitors do high value add processes in house that you are forced to outsource?
+Can your competitors perform high value add processes in house that you are forced to outsource?
 Consider looking at what it takes to bring these processes in house.
 Outsourcing high value added processes is especially risky in this brave new world.
 You barely understand your local government’s edicts.
-Concede that you are utterly clueless about forthcoming edicts coming your way halfway around the world, at a supplier whose facility you’re not even allowed to visit in person anymore..
+Concede that you are utterly clueless about edicts coming your way from halfway around the world, in a language you don’t speak, at a supplier whose facility you’re not even allowed to visit in person anymore..
 Any link in your supply chain is at risk.
 Repair the weak links now.

 You have 2 choices: Either fight the lock-downers, or fight the customers who pretend the lock-downers don’t exist while forcing you to pay for the consequences of their actions.
 The lock-downers are here to stay.
 They will be here as long as we put up with them.
-They’ve gotten a taste of power and are not about to give it up willingly.
+They’ve gotten a taste of power.
+They’ve grown accustomed to this taste.
+They will never give it up voluntarily.
 You can’t concede to both the lock downers and the customers who pretend they don’t exist and actually stay in business.